lowrycode/swaplett-project/README.md

 The deployed site was manually tested on various devices and web browsers to check that it is fully responsive and consistent in its appearance and functionality.
 These manual tests were conducted by myself and others.

-The Javascript functionality was extensively tested at various stages of development using the *console* tab in **Google Chrome's DevTools**.
-When errors were seen to occur, the *Sources* tab was used to debug these (by adding breakpoints which paused the code when an exception occurred).
+The JavaScript functionality was extensively tested at various stages of development using the *console* tab in **Google Chrome's DevTools**.
+When errors occured, the *Sources* tab was used to debug these (by adding breakpoints which paused the code when an exception occurred).
 The **Toggle Device Toolbar** feature of DevTools was used to emulate touch screen devices to ensure that the drag-and-drop behaviour worked correctly with touch gestures.

 To ensure that errors are handled correctly, temporary adjustments were made to the code to induce an error and the resulting behaviour was analysed in the console.
 For example:
 - to test what happens when an API request fails, the url for the API was changed to an invalid address